RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 Ensure that the default settings are applied to the Directory Sever:

 1. Click the Start menu and open the Services application.
-Navigate to Micro Focus Directory Server to view its status and set it to **Running** if it is not already started.
+Navigate to Rocket Directory Server to view its status and set it to **Running** if it is not already started.

 2. In Visual Studio, open the Server Explorer window.